ryantd42/NY-Legislative-Git/2023/S7553A-2023/bill.md

   June 5, 2023
   ___________

- Introduced  by  Sen.  THOMAS -- read twice and ordered printed, and when printed to be committed to the Committee on Rules
+ Introduced  by Sens.
+THOMAS, SCARCELLA-SPANTON -- read twice and ordered printed, and when printed to be committed to the Committee on Rules -- recommitted to the Committee on Consumer Protection in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the general business law and the vehicle and traffic law, in relation to automobile broker businesses

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subdivision 1 of section 736 of the general business law, as amended by chapter 28 of the laws of 2018,  is  amended  to  read  as
  follows:
-  1. "Automobile broker business" means  any  person  who,  for  a  fee, commission  or  other valuable consideration, regardless of whether such fee, commission, or consideration is paid directly by a consumer, offers to provide, provides, or represents  that  he  or  she  will  provide  a service  of  purchasing, arranging, assisting, facilitating or effecting the purchase or lease of an automobile as agent, broker, or intermediary for a consumer.
-"Automobile broker business" does not include any person registered as a dealer pursuant to article sixteen of  the  vehicle  and traffic  law, ONLY WHEN OPERATING IN A MANNER PURSUANT TO SUCH REGISTRA- TION UNDER ARTICLE SIXTEEN OF THE VEHICLE AND TRAFFIC  LAW,  ANY  PERSON REGISTERED UNDER SECTION FOUR HUNDRED FIFTEEN-A OF THE VEHICLE AND TRAF- FIC  LAW,  ONLY  WHEN  OPERATING  IN  A MANNER DESCRIBED IN SECTION FOUR HUNDRED FIFTEEN-A OF THE VEHICLE AND TRAFFIC LAW, AN AUTOMOBILE  AUCTIO- NEER,  ONLY  WHEN  OPERATING  IN THE MANNER DESCRIBED IN SECTION TWENTY- THREE OF THIS CHAPTER, nor any bona fide employee of a registered dealer while acting for such dealer, or any person who sells, offers  for  sale or  lease  or  acts  as  agent,  broker or intermediary in effecting the purchase or lease of three or fewer automobiles in  any  calendar  year, any  national  service  which  aggregates information for consumers, but does not otherwise have contact with consumers,  or  any  motor  vehicle franchisor, manufacturer, [or] distributor, DISTRIBUTOR BRANCH OR FACTO-
+  1. "Automobile  broker  business"  means  any  person who, for a fee, commission or other valuable consideration, regardless of  whether  such fee, commission, or consideration is paid directly by a consumer, offers to  provide,  provides,  or  represents that [he or she] SUCH AUTOMOBILE BROKER BUSINESS will provide a service of purchasing, arranging, assist- ing, facilitating or effecting the purchase or lease of an automobile as agent, broker, or intermediary for a consumer.
+"Automobile broker  busi- ness"  does  not  include  any person registered as a dealer pursuant to article sixteen of the vehicle and traffic law, ONLY WHEN OPERATING IN A MANNER PURSUANT TO SUCH REGISTRATION UNDER ARTICLE SIXTEEN OF THE  VEHI- CLE  AND  TRAFFIC  LAW, ANY PERSON REGISTERED UNDER SECTION FOUR HUNDRED FIFTEEN-A OF THE VEHICLE AND TRAFFIC  LAW,  ONLY  WHEN  OPERATING  IN  A MANNER  DESCRIBED  IN  SECTION FOUR HUNDRED FIFTEEN-A OF THE VEHICLE AND TRAFFIC LAW, AN AUTOMOBILE AUCTIONEER, ONLY WHEN OPERATING IN THE MANNER DESCRIBED IN SECTION TWENTY-THREE OF THIS CHAPTER,  nor  any  bona  fide employee  of  a  registered  dealer while acting for such dealer, or any person who sells, offers for sale or lease or acts as agent,  broker  or intermediary  in effecting the purchase or lease of three or fewer auto- mobiles in any calendar year,  any  national  service  which  aggregates

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11745-01-3
+  LBD11745-02-4
- S. 7553  2
+ S. 7553--A  2

- RY  BRANCH  registered  under article sixteen of the vehicle and traffic law.
+ information  for  consumers,  but  does  not otherwise have contact with consumers, or any motor vehicle franchisor, manufacturer, [or] distribu- tor, DISTRIBUTOR BRANCH  OR  FACTORY  BRANCH  registered  under  article sixteen of the vehicle and traffic law.
   §  2.
 Section  736 of the general business law is amended by adding a new subdivision 4 to read as follows:
   4. "PLACE OF BUSINESS" MEANS A DESIGNATED PERMANENT LOCATION AT  WHICH